TheMightyAmondee/WeatherTotems/README.md

 Safe to uninstall at any time, totems will be turned into error items which can be trashed.
 1. Remove mod from Mods folder
 2. That's it!

+### Translation:
+Full translation support is included for both parts of the mod.
+New translations always welcome!
+Just send me the files on Nexus when you're done (full credit to you, obviously).
+Translations are released under optional files unless otherwise specified.

+Currently available in:
+- English, by me
+- Chinese, thanks to useplay on Nexus!